hussu010/aiotnb/docs/api.rst

 Verify a Keypair
 ~~~~~~~~~~~~~~~~~

-Check if a Keypair is valid
+Check if a keypair is valid

 .. autofunction:: is_valid_keypair